-A Wyoming landowner has agreed to a plan that protects a historic stock rest in the northern part of the state, near the Big Horn Mountains.
+A Wyoming landowner has agreed to a plan that protects a historic stock trail near the Big Horn Mountains.
 Rancher Bruce Pheasant of Kaycee, signed a conservation easement to protect a grassy valley known to his family and to hundreds others who drive livestock for a living.
 The valley is known as Beartrap Meadows, near the headwaters of Beartrap Creek.
-Livestock owners and producers in the region rely on the meadows as a stopover during long drives, and more than 20,000 head of cattle and sheep move through there annually.
-The owner completed the easement after working with several land trusts, and with representatives from state and federal agencies.
-Fishing is still allowed at the meadows, thanks to a separate agreement Pheasant worked out with the Wyoming Game and Fish Dept.
+Livestock owners and producers in the region rely on the meadows as a stopover during long drives, and more than 20,000 head of cattle and sheep move through annually.
+The owner completed the easement after working with several land trusts and with representatives from state and federal agencies.
+Fishing is still allowed at the meadows, thanks to a separate agreement Pheasant worked out with the Wyoming Game and Fish.
+Read more HERE.

 Photo Credit: Matt Wells, Wyoming Stock Growers Land Trust

 Conservation Easement Granted on a Key Livestock Trail

 Sealed Bid 14,000 Square-Foot Commercial Hangar at Bozeman Yellowstone International Airport

 We are proud to present 210 Aviation Lane, …

 Please sign me up to receive breaking news and updates from The Land Report: